 Inspired by the lightness of dandelions and the glamour of the 1920s, the Fiela Lights have been designed to create angelic ambient lighting.
+This is Fiela Arc Light by Haldane Martin.

 The lights are named after the title character in South African author Dalene Matthee’s well-known novel “Fiela’s Child”.
 The story is set in Oudtshoorn, the town where the Ostrich feathers that form the soft white diffusers are sourced.